A Dilogarithm Series and a Generalization of a Theorem of Bridgeman: Introduction

-Hoorfar and Qi \cite{hoorfar2009sums} set out to generalize the Richmond-Szekeres identity, establishing a number of new series identities by utilizing Abel's five-term functional equation for the Rogers dilogarithm.
-One of their principle results is the following theorem. \begin{theorem}[Hoorfar and Qi] For $p,q \in \mathbb{N}$ and $0 < \theta, \beta < 1$,
+Hoorfar and Qi \cite{hoorfar2009sums} set out to generalize the Richmond-Szekeres identity, proving a number of new series identities by utilizing Abel's five-term functional equation for the Rogers dilogarithm.
+A representative example from that work is the following theorem. \begin{theorem}[Hoorfar and Qi \cite{hoorfar2009sums}] For $p,q \in \mathbb{N}$ and $0 < \theta, \beta < 1$,

-\end{theorem} In a different direction, Bridgeman established a beautiful connection between solutions of Pell's equations, their associated continued fractions, and series involving the Rogers dilogarithm \cite{bridgeman2021dilogarithm}.
+\end{theorem} Using a different approach, Bridgeman established a beautiful connection between solutions of Pell's equations, their associated continued fractions, and series involving the Rogers dilogarithm \cite{bridgeman2021dilogarithm}.
 These results were obtained using tools from hyperbolic geometry, which were developed in Bridgeman's previous work \cite{bridgeman2011orthospectra}.
-Very recently, Bridgeman's approach was expanded upon by Jaipong \textit{et al.} \cite{jaipong2023} who discovered many more series identities for the Rogers dilogarithm.
+Very recently, Bridgeman's ideas were expanded upon by Jaipong et al. \cite{jaipong2023}, who discovered many more series identities for the Rogers dilogarithm.

-Although this paper does not utilize any results from hyperbolic geometry, in order to give the reader an idea of the approach taken by Bridgeman and Jaipong \textit{et al.}, we state Bridgeman's orthospectrum identity, which was the starting point for both sets of authors. \begin{theorem}[Bridgeman] Let $S$ denote a hyperbolic surface of finite area with totally geodesic boundary $\partial S \neq \emptyset$, and $N(S)$ boundary cusps.
-In addition, let $O(S)$ be the set of orthogeodesics in $S$, that is the set of geodesic arcs with endpoints in $\partial S$ and perpendicular to $\partial S$ at both end points.
+Although this paper does not utilize any results from hyperbolic geometry, in order to give the reader an idea of the approach taken by Bridgeman \cite{bridgeman2021dilogarithm} and Jaipong et al. \cite{jaipong2023}, we state Bridgeman's \textit{orthospectrum identity} \cite{bridgeman2011orthospectra}, which was the starting point for both sets of authors.
+First, we recall that a hyperbolic surface is a complete, two-dimensional Riemannian manifold equipped with a metric of constant negative curvature.
+Roughly speaking, the orthospectrum identity relates the lengths of certain geodesic arcs on a hyperbolic surface, called orthogeodesics, to particular properties of that surface.
+More precisely, the orthospectrum identity is given by the following statement. \begin{theorem}[Bridgeman \cite{bridgeman2011orthospectra}] Let $S$ denote a hyperbolic surface of finite area with totally geodesic boundary $\partial S \neq \emptyset$, and $N(S)$ boundary cusps.
+In addition, let $O(S)$ be the set of orthogeodesics in $S$, that is, the set of geodesic arcs with endpoints on $\partial S$ and perpendicular to $\partial S$ at both ends.
 Then